YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

    GO - Global Output format
    Z[WR] - ZWRITE format

-* MUPIP LOAD detects file format (BINARY/ZWR/GO) based on the file header of extract files from MUPIP EXTRACT, ^%GO and DSE.
+* MUPIP LOAD detects the file format (BINARY/ZWR/GO) based on the file header of the extracted files from MUPIP EXTRACT, ^%GO and DSE.

-* -FORMAT=BINARY only applies to Greystone Database Structure (GDS) files.
+* -FORMAT=BINARY only applies to GDS files.
 A BINARY format file loads significantly faster than a GO or ZWR format file. -FORMAT=BINARY works with data in a proprietary format. -FORMAT=BINARY has one header record, therefore LOAD -FORMAT=BINARY starts active work with record number two (2).

 * -FORMAT={ZWR|GO} applies to text files produced by tools such as MUPIP EXTRACT or %GO.